catalyst-cooperative/open-energy-data-for-all/episodes/accessing-remote-data.md

 )
 ```

 What call to that imaginary function would be equivalent to the API call we just tried out?
+Feel free to make up parameters for the function.

 :::: solution
 ```python